We help business and IT professionals to maximise value, success and ROI from

 Click here for photos

-January 2023: David Jacobs' latest article about his three decade journey researching and developing Business Value Maximisation Framework (BVMF®) entitled "Riding The Storm" Part I has been published in Brainz Magazine.
+January 2023: David Jacobs' article about his three decade journey researching and developing Business Value Maximisation Framework (BVMF®) entitled "Riding The Storm of Scepticism and Apathy for Innovators, Entrepreneurs and Pioneers" has been published in Brainz Magazine.
 To read the article click here.
-"Riding The Storm" Parts II and III have since been published along with an interview with David; to see these click here and scroll down
+"Riding The Storm..."
+Parts II and III have since been published along with an interview with David; to see these click here and scroll down

-September 2022: David Jacobs presented 'IT Value Maximisation: The Journey And The Elephant' for the International Institute of Business Analysis (IIBA) UK North & Scotland.
-Here David covers how to become a Business Value Maximisation Specialist (BVMS).
-For more information, access to the slides and recording (IIBA login required to run recording) click here
+September 2022: David Jacobs presented 'IT Value Maximisation for Business Analysts: The Journey And The Elephant' for the International Institute of Business Analysis (IIBA) UK North & Scotland.
+David covered how to become a Business Value Maximisation Specialist (BVMS).
+For more information and access to the recording on IIBA UK's site click here.
+Here are the slides as a pdf: Slides-150922

 August 2022: From October 1st 2022 we will donate 2.5% of consultancy fees received from our kind clients to charity.
 We hope in future to extend this scheme so clients may choose which charity, and for us to increase the percentage...

-June 2022: A principal business analyst we've trained and certified as a Business Value Maximisation Specialist (BVMS) said "BVMF is an extreme version of common sense; I wish I had known about it years ago"
+June 2022: A principal business analyst we've trained and certified as a Business Value Maximisation Specialist (BVMS) said "BVMF is extreme common sense; I wish I had known about it years ago"

-May 2022: We welcome Philippa Randall-Nason to MaxVal Consultancy whose role spans executive support, research, development, client support and roll-out of Business Value Maximisation Framework (BVMF®) - we are noticing a hugely positive effect
+May 2022: We welcome Philippa Randall-Nason to MaxVal Consultancy whose role spans executive support, research, development, client support and roll-out of Business Value Maximisation Framework (BVMF®) - we are already noticing a hugely positive effect!

-March 2022: MaxVal Analysis changed its name to MaxVal Consultancy Ltd to better reflect the range of business value services we offer.
-Although we love accuracy, reality and truth we don't mind splitting infinitives when business value is at stake!
+March 2022: MaxVal Analysis changed its name to MaxVal Consultancy Ltd to better reflect the range of services we offer.
+Although we love accuracy, reality and truth, we don't mind splitting infinitives when business value is at stake!

 February 2022: Training and certification in Business Value Maximisation Framework (BVMF®) are now available for individuals along with licences for organisations.
-We are now mentoring and coaching business IT professionals to get maximum value from their roles and careers, for themselves, their teams, their organisations and their organisation's clients.
+We are also mentoring and coaching business IT professionals to get maximum value from their roles and careers, for themselves, their teams, their organisations and their organisation's clients and suppliers.
 For more information contact MaxVal Consultancy

-January 2022: David Jacobs upgraded our value based business-system boundary models to help organisations align and optimise real world business processes with less arbitrary/constraining system boundaries.
-The models upgraded include Business Activity Pattern (BAP) Space, Non Contiguous Overlay and Representivity Guidelines
+January 2022: David Jacobs has upgraded our value based business-system boundary models to help organisations align and optimise real world business processes with less arbitrary and constraining system boundaries.
+The models and concepts upgraded include Business Process/Org Activity Pattern (BP/OAP) Space, the Non Contiguous Overlay (NCO) and 'Representivity' guidelines

 June 2021: David Jacobs presented his technique "The Croydon Facelift" for concise, effective narrative and analysis, to optimise sequential/contiguous and less sequential/contiguous communicational approaches during Adrian Reed's IIBA sponsored Business Analysis Open Mic night